Amsterdam/ee-docs-importer/README.md

 - `prepare` - script for setting up husky pre-commit hook
 - `uninstall-husky` - script for removing husky from repository

-### Settings

-By default `npm run start` will fire up a dev server with a random port (often 5173).
-You can configure a constant port in the `vite.config.ts` file; there is commented code showing to configure the port.
-There are many other options available as documented in the [vite docs](https://vitejs.dev/config/).

 ## How to contribute to this repo?

 Simply create and submit a pull request.
 You can also contact us via Teams (DV - Engineering Enablement) or Slack (#engineering-enablement).